 - A bone that has punctured through the skin.

 How are Fractures Treated?

 The type of treatment a surgeon will choose for your fracture will depend on the type of fracture you have and the specific bones involved.
 Here are several treatments that are often used for correcting fractures:

-- Casting or Bracing: Casting and bracing is intended to limit or control the movement of nearby joints.
+- Casting or Bracing: Casting and bracing are intended to limit or control the movement of nearby joints.
 Learn more about our custom splinting program.

-- Traction: Through a gently and steady pulling movement, traction can align a bone or multiple bones.
+- Traction: Through a gentle and steady pulling movement, traction can align a bone or multiple bones.

 - Internal Fixation: In an internal fixation procedure, wires, screws, or metal rods are placed into the bone fragments in order to secure them.